francofantillo/Movies/README.md

-# Stock-App
+# Movies
-A demo app for retrieving stock data.
+A demo app for retrieving movie data.

 ## 1. Setup